 You suddenly discover that you have the power to steal things without anyone noticing.
 What do you take?
 What are the personal consequences of your newfound skills as a thief?

-You wake from a dream to discover that you’re no longer in your own body, but in the body of your pet cat.
+You wake from a dream to discover that you’re no longer in your own body but in that of your pet cat.
 You’re starving, so you head straight down the stairs and out of the catflap into the darkness of the world outdoors.

 Every time you’re alone in the house, you hear a screaming noise that you can never find.
 Does it begin to drive you mad, or can you track it down and find out where it’s coming from?
 What if it’s coming from your mind?